What To Do After A Fender Bender

 Collect the following information from the other driver in case you need it for the insurance claim:

 - The driver’s name, address, phone number, driver’s license number and issuing state.
 Verify the address on the driver’s license matches the given address.

 - Names and contact information for all passengers and witnesses

 - Insurance provider, policy number and phone number

 - A vehicle description, including license plate number

 Time-Saver: Snap a photo of your insurance card and text it to the other driver.
 The information will be easy to read, and you’ll know that you have the correct contact number for the other driver.

 The insurance company is going to want to know the exact location where the accident happened, so look for a mile marker, crossroad or exit sign nearby.
 If it is safe to do so, take pictures of the accident scene and detailed photos of the damage to the vehicles.

 Time-Saver: Using your GPS to navigate?
 Take a photo of your GPS screen or a screenshot of the maps application on your mobile device.

-If your last fender bender ended up being the final stop for your trusty ride, remember to check out our car buying checklist, outlining what you need to know about buying or leasing your next GM vehicle.
+If your last fender bender ended up being the final stop for your trusty ride, remember to check out this car-buying checklist, outlining what you need to know about leasing or buying your next GM vehicle.